pnwairfire/fccsmap/README.md

 Note that the '--with-netcdf' option is required to build gdal with the netCDF driver.
 See http://trac.osgeo.org/gdal/wiki/NetCDF for more information.

-Additionally, you'll need numpy and gdal python bindings.
-These used to be baked into setup.py, but the version available for install depends on your platform.

-    pip install numpy
-    gdal-config --version
-    pip install gdal==`gdal-config --version`

 Note that another source for Open Source GIS packages is http://www.kyngchaos.com/software/unixport.